sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Quora](https://www.quora.com) : A place to share knowledge and better understand the world
 - [Stack Overflow](https://stackoverflow.com) : subscribe to their weekly newsletter and any other topic which you find interesting
 - [Stack Exchange](https://stackexchange.com/) : Stack Exchange is the combination of Stack Overflow and 170+ sites where you can get any kinds of help
+- [Reddit](https://www.reddit.com/) : Reddit has some great coding communities where you can get help with any kind of problem you are facing.
+- [The DEV Community](https://dev.to/) : A community of developers where they help each other and share their knowledge.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>